By

 .jpg?w=658)

-- Remove clutter around your home.
-Remove tripping hazards like clothes, cords, or boxes that pile up and obstructs pathways.
-Move furniture to leave walking room for yourself.
-Make sure to leave sufficient space for walkers or wheelchairs.
+- Remove clutter.
+Remove tripping hazards like clothes, cords, or boxes that pile up and obstruct pathways.
+Move furniture to leave walking room for walkers or wheelchairs.

 - Make stairs and steps safe.
-Steps and stairs get harder to climb as you age.
-If you have slippery stairs, paint the steps with a product that contains grit.
-Doing so creates non-slippery steps so you go up and down without any issues.
+Steps and stairs may get harder to climb as we age.
+If you have slippery stairs, paint the steps with a product that contains grit or add adhesive grippy tape.
+Doing so creates non-slippery steps to reduce fall risk.

-- Remove all rugs.
+- Remove rugs.
 Old rugs fray and shift easily, becoming hazards for falls.
 Remove rugs to decrease the chance of a fall.
-This creates clear and safe pathways around your home.

 A safe home will help prevent falls and accidents that can lead to injuries, lengthy hospital stays, and a loss of independence.
-After your fall in the shower, you are determined to avoid another accident.
 By modifying your bathroom, bedroom and home pathways, you will create a home safe for aging.
-Enjoy aging in place with no worries.
+Enjoy aging in place with no worries with Alert1 as your safety companion.